papilio874/Konstellations/README.md

 // - - - - - ◊ - - - - - ◊ - - - - - ◊ - - - - - ◊ - - - - - ◊ - - - - - //

-MUCH OF THIS PACK IS DERIVED OR COPIED FROM OTHER AUTHORS WHO ARE TO BE CREDITED FOR THEIR WORK WHEREVER APPLICABLE.
+**MUCH OF THIS PACK IS DERIVED OR COPIED FROM OTHER AUTHORS WHO ARE TO BE CREDITED FOR THEIR WORK WHEREVER APPLICABLE.**

-PLANET PACK AUTHORS, PLEASE UNDERSTAND THAT BY NO MEANS IS THIS INTENDED TO PLAGIARIZE AND STEAL;
+**PLANET PACK AUTHORS, PLEASE UNDERSTAND THAT BY NO MEANS IS THIS INTENDED TO PLAGIARIZE AND/OR STEAL;
-BY INTEGRATING YOUR SYSTEMS INTO THIS GALAXY I AM SHOWING MY APPRECIATION FOR THE WORK YOU HAVE PUT INTO OUR MODDING COMMUNITY AND I WILL BE SURE TO GIVE CREDIT WHEREVER CREDIT IS DUE.
+BY INTEGRATING YOUR SYSTEMS INTO THIS GALAXY I AM SHOWING MY APPRECIATION FOR THE WORK YOU HAVE PUT INTO OUR MODDING COMMUNITY AND I WILL BE SURE TO GIVE CREDIT WHEREVER CREDIT IS DUE.**